appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 So, the following commands will assume that current working directory is `/Volumes/agent-disk/appcircle-runner`.

-##### 1. Check the Runner Package Version
+##### 1. Check the Runner Version

-You may have installed the latest Appcircle runner VM image, but the Appcircle runner package may not be up-to-date.
+You may have installed the latest Appcircle runner VM image, but the Appcircle runner may not be up-to-date.

-You can follow the steps below to check the Appcircle runner package version and update if it isn't the latest version.
+You can follow the steps below to check the Appcircle runner version and upgrade if it isn't the latest version.

-- Check the version of the current package.
+- Check the version of the current installation.

 ```bash
 ./ac-runner --version